 In the RISE app, we refer to your circadian rhythm as your energy schedule because it predicts not just your sleep-wake cycle, but also the natural peaks and dips in energy you experience in roughly 24-hour cycles.
 And although the timing will vary somewhat from person to person, the basic pattern goes something like this:

 In a perfect world, your sleep schedule would line up completely with your circadian rhythm, which would make it easy to get the exact amount of sleep your body needs every single night.
-But in the real world, life has a way of getting in the way.
-When your sleep schedule gets thrown off, you get less sleep and your sleep debt goes up.

 Determining which of these factors could be causing circadian misalignment for you is the first step in finding a way to get your body clock back on track.
 The second step is to practice good sleep hygiene to restore circadian alignment.
 We’ll talk about this more later, but first we thought you might like a little more information on the science behind those recommendations.
 Because understanding what makes your internal body clock tick might make it easier to do a reset when needed.

 Light and darkness may be the most important influences on your circadian rhythm, but there are also other factors at play — some of them internal, some of them external.
 To explore this fascinating set of complex biological processes involving different parts of the brain and body, let’s start by defining — and connecting — a few key terms.

 The SCN is a special group of neurons (inside the brain’s hypothalamus) attuned to the roughly 24-hour cycle of changing light caused by the Earth’s orbit around the sun.